blockprotocol/blockprotocol/rfcs/text/0430-hook-service.md

 Where an embedding application has not implemented a hook, it must respond with a `NOT_IMPLEMENTED` error, which will allow blocks to implement a fallback.
 This error must include the `node`, `type`, `path` and `hookId` properties passed in the original `hook` message.

+### Notes

+- This RFC makes no changes to the Graph Service's requirements that an embedding application implementing the Graph Service must provide data in the format specified by a block's schema.

 ## Core Specification changes

 When an embedding application receives a message from a block where it does the implement the `service` specified in the message, it must respond with a `NOT_IMPLEMENTED` error, so that blocks can respond appropriately.